Hassancouli/Hassancouli/README.md

 - 👋 Hi, I’m @Hassancouli
-- 👀 I’m interested in Security and Artificial Intelligence
+- 👀 I’m interested in Software engineering and Artificial Intelligence
 - 🌱 I’m currently learning Database Systems, Information security, Software Engineering and Web Programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me hsfcoulibaly@gmail.com